bocoup/wpt/docs/writing-tests/testharness-tutorial.md

   We're returning a Promise value, just like the first subtest.
 This time, we expect the operation to fail, so the Promise should be rejected.
 To express this, we've used `assert_unreached` *in the fulfillment handler*.
-That's a testharness.js utility function which always throws an error.
+  `assert_unreached` is a testharness.js utility function which always throws an error.
 With this in place, if fetch does *not* produce an error, then this subtest will fail.

   We've moved the assertion about the cookie to the rejection handler.
 We also switched from `assert_true` to `assert_false` because the test should only